Max Richter: Film and television work

-In 2016, Richter composed the score to "Nosedive", an episode of Charlie Brooker's Black Mirror.
+In 2016 Richter composed the score to "Nosedive", an episode of Black Mirror.
 Also that year, he scored Luke Scott's debut feature Morgan and the political thriller Miss Sloane, while his piece "On the Nature of Daylight" opened and closed Denis Villeneuve's film Arrival.
-"On the Nature Of Daylight" also closes episode 7 of Castle Rock, "The Queen".
-He composed all the music in BBC One's drama Taboo which was broadcast in January and February 2017.
+"On the Nature of Daylight" also closes episode 7 of Castle Rock, "The Queen".
+He composed all the music in BBC One's drama Taboo, broadcast in January and February 2017.

-In 2017, The Current War used Richter's "Spring 1".

-In 2017, documentary film maker Nancy Buirski used the track combining Dinah Washington's "This Bitter Earth" with Richter's "On The Nature of Daylight", first heard in Shutter Island, in her film The Rape of Recy Taylor.

-In December 2017, an excerpt of Recomposed by Max Richter: Vivaldi – The Four Seasons was used in The Crown season 2 as the theme for Princess Margaret's (Vanessa Kirby) turbulent courtship with photographer Anthony Armstrong-Jones (Matthew Goode).
+In 2017 The Current War used Richter's "Spring 1" and documentary filmmaker Nancy Buirski used the track combining Dinah Washington's "This Bitter Earth" with Richter's "On The Nature of Daylight", first heard in Shutter Island, in her film Recy Taylor.
+In December 2017 an excerpt of Recomposed by Max Richter: Vivaldi – The Four Seasons was used in The Crown as the theme for Princess Margaret's (Vanessa Kirby) turbulent courtship with photographer Anthony Armstrong-Jones (Matthew Goode).

-In 2018, Richter composed music for the films Hostiles by Scott Cooper starring Christian Bale and Rosamund Pike, White Boy Rick starring Matthew McConaughey, the German film Never Look Away, and Mary Queen of Scots starring Saoirse Ronan and Margot Robbie.
-He also composed music for the mini-series My Brilliant Friend on HBO.

-In 2019, Richter scored the film Ad Astra starring Brad Pitt with additional music by Nils Frahm and Lorne Balfe.
-An excerpt of his rendition of Dona nobis pacem was used for the fifth season of the BBC series Peaky Blinders created by Steven Knight.
+In 2018 Richter composed music for the films Hostiles, White Boy Rick, Never Look Away, and Mary Queen of Scots.
+He also composed music for the HBO mini-series My Brilliant Friend.
+In 2019, Richter scored the film Ad Astra, with additional music by Nils Frahm and Lorne Balfe.
+An excerpt of his rendition of Dona nobis pacem was used for the fifth season of the BBC series Peaky Blinders.

-In 2021, his piece "On The Nature of Daylight" was, yet again, used in a TV show The Handmaid's Tale for a scene in season 4, episode 9.
-Interestingly, three years earlier Elisabeth Moss, the lead actress of the show, starred in Richter's music video of the same piece.
-As a director of the episode, as well as the star, Moss specifically chose the piece.

-In October 2021, Richter composed the original score for the Apple TV series Invasion.
+In 2021, "On the Nature of Daylight" was again used in a TV show, The Handmaid's Tale, for a scene in season 4, episode 9.
+Three years earlier, Elisabeth Moss, the show's lead actress, starred in the video for the piece.
+As a director of the episode, as well as the star, she specifically chose the piece.
+In October 2021 Richter composed the score for the Apple TV series Invasion.